MOST BEAUTIFUL PLACES IN PORTUGAL – WHERE TO GO AND WHAT TO SEE

 The coastal town has a little bit of everything to suit all types of travelers, making it a fantastic home base with plenty to explore.

 Get oriented with Lagos by exploring the old historic town center.
 It wouldn’t take more than 2-3 hours to roam and get lost in the streets and alleyways.
-Don’t miss the remnants of the Old Town Wall (from the 4th century!) and the Church of St. Anthony (go inside!).
+Don’t miss the Old Town Wall’s remnants (from the 4th century!) and the Church of St. Anthony (go inside!).

 Cool off and enjoy a relaxing afternoon at one of Lagos’ beaches, like Praia do Camilo, Praia Dona Ana, or Pinhao Beach.